apalache-mc/apalache/docs/manual.md

 <a name="detailed"></a>
 ## 6.3.
 Detailed output

-The tool will display only the important messages.
-A detailed log can be found in `detailed.log`.
+The tool will display only important messages on stdout, but a detailed log can be found in `detailed.log`.

-Additionally, the model checker passes produce intermediate TLA+ files are in the run-specific directory `x/hh.mm-DD.MM.YYYY-<id>`:
+Additionally, each pass of the model checker produces an intermediate TLA+ file in the run-specific directory `x/hh.mm-DD.MM.YYYY-<id>`:

-  - File `out-parser.tla` is produced as a result of parsing and importing into Apalache TLA IR.
+  - File `out-parser.tla` is produced as a result of parsing and importing into the intermediate representation, Apalache TLA IR.
   - File `out-parser.json` is produced as a result of converting the Apalache TLA IR representation of the input into JSON format.
   - File `out-config.tla` is produced as a result of substituting CONSTANTS, as described in [Section 5](#parameters).
-  - File `out-inline.tla` is produced as a result of inlining operator definitions and LET-IN definitions.
+  - File `out-inline.tla` is produced as a result of inlining operator definitions and `LET-IN` definitions.
   - File `out-priming.tla` is produced as a result of replacing constants and variables in `ConstInit` and `Init` with their primed versions.
   - File `out-vcgen.tla` is produced as a result of extracting verification